JAEYOONSUNG/BPGAconverter/README.md

 # Welcome to the BPGAconvert, a combined scripts-based pipeline for comparative genomics analysis.
-Downstream process for BPGA output file.
-To make user-friendly xlsx file
+Downstream processing of BPGA output files to generate user-friendly XLSX files and publication-ready figures.

 ## Project Introduction